MoonsideGames/MoonWorks/README.md

 MoonWorks *does* provide the components you need to implement a functioning game: window management, input, graphics, 3D math utilities, and audio.

 MoonWorks *does not* include things like a built-in physics engine, a GUI editor, or a standard rendering pipeline.
-My philosophy is that these decisions and tools are better made per-team or per-project.
+These decisions and tools are better made per-team or per-project.
+In short, if you don't mind learning what a vertex buffer is, this framework is for you.

-If you don't mind learning what a vertex buffer is, this framework is for you.
+MoonWorks uses strictly Free Open Source Software.
+It will never have any kind of dependency on proprietary products.

 ## Dependencies